2gathr/aObject/README.md

 ```node
 objectAnalyzr.get(object object, mixed keys);
 ```
-Returns all keys in `keys` of `object`.
+Returns `object` reduced to the keys in `keys`.

 #### Arguments
 - object `object` - The object the wanted values are in.
-- mixed `keys` - An array or object with all keys to be returned.
-If it's an array the items of `object` will be returned unchanged.
-If it's an object, all keys of `object` given as keys of `keys` are returned renamed as the concerning values of `keys`.
+- mixed `keys` - An array or object with all keys to be preserved.
+If it's an object, only the keys that are present in `keys` are preserved, plus they are renamed to the corresponding value in `keys`.

 #### Example
 ```node